 A: Veterans are flown on a “first come, first served basis.”
-Within the applicants, the top priority is currently given to World War II veterans than our Korean War Veterans and ALL Veterans with a terminal illness.
+Within the applicants, the top priority is currently given to World War II veterans, then our Korean War Veterans, and ALL Veterans with a terminal illness.
 Our Vietnam War veterans will be our next priority.

 Q: How are you funded?